Posted on: Apr 12, 2021 | 3 mins | Written by: HDFC ERGO Team

 Vehicle Scrappage Policy

-What is the Objective of Vehicle Scrappage Policy 2021?
+What is the Objective of the Vehicle Scrappage Policy?

 Why was this scrappage policy needed?

 Another problem has been the extremely high rate of road accidents and the extremely low safety features of the vehicles manufactured in India.
-Despite concerted efforts of the government, such as making two wheeler insurance mandatory, to safeguard owner-drivers, the number of fatalities remains poor.
-It is important to incentivize people to switch to newer vehicles that emit fewer emissions and are safer to drive.
+Despite concerted efforts by the government, such as making two-wheeler insurance mandatory to safeguard owner-drivers, the number of fatalities remains low.
+It is important to incentivise people to switch to newer vehicles that emit fewer emissions and are safer to drive.
 In such a scenario, a vehicle scrappage policy is being developed as a formal legal framework to encourage people to upgrade to newer vehicles.

-How this policy impacts you as a two-wheeler owner?
+How does this policy impact you as a two-wheeler owner?

 When Will the Vehicle Scrappage Policy Come into Effect?

-What is the Categorization of Vehicles for the Scrappage Policy?
+What is the Categorisation of Vehicles for the Scrappage Policy?

 1. Commercial Vehicles